Mkoek213/Mkoek213.github.io/_pages/about.md

   - /about.html
 ---

-🔭I am a first year student at AGH University of Science and Technology in Krakow.
+🔭I am a second year student at AGH University of Science and Technology in Krakow.

 🤖I am interested in machine learning and artificial intelligence.